openid/Contract-Exchange-Extension/spec/draft-3/contract.rst

 * contract_id

     * string(URI)
-    * unique URL given by OP
-    * OP MUST return this CX Contract in encrypted payload using requester's public key.
-A request MUST be a party bound to this CX Contract.
-    * All Contracts produced from a Proposal MUST be same id.
+    * Unique URL given by Signatory.
+All Contract Part provided to each Party from Proposal MUST be same.

 * party_id

     * string(URI)
     * client_id, server_id or proposer_id of this Contract.
-    * contract_id + party_id MUST be globally unqiue.

 * proposal_id